 Although you should not expect to feel tipsy after eating a slice (or four) of pizza, the alcohol in your mouth might be just enough to return a false positive drug test result.
 If you can’t keep off the pizza before a drug test, at least rinse your mouth after you’re done.

-Few fruits—if any—are as divisive as the durian (aka.
-The King of Fruits).
+Few fruits if any are as divisive as the durian (aka The King of Fruits).
 The Asian fruit is admired and repulsed in equal measure.
 For some, its nutritional value, unique flavor, and custardy texture make for a great snack.
 For others, the pungent smell it emanates when ripe is simply unbearable.
-(Fun fact: Durian fruit caused a commotion in an Australian University after its odor was mistaken for a gas leak).

 When President Trump signed the 2018 Farm Bill (Agriculture Improvement Act of 2018), he legalized the production of hemp at the federal level.
 Hemp is a breed of the Cannabis Sativa L. plant—but with a THC (psychoactive compound in marijuana) concentration of less than 0.3%.